hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 >> circle/area: 200 ()
 >> circle/radius ;== 7.978845608028654
 ```
-with a little bit of creativity í ¾í´ª
+with a little bit of creativity ğŸ¤ª

 [18:19:47](#173117638715wUZKg:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 This is the creativity I love!
 Nice work!